AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

  -  *Instance-based* (some refers to them as *lazy learners*)
    This type of algorithm is simple, easy to implement, and still widely used in practice.
    Predictions for a new record exploit proximity to a subset of data explicitly stored or embedded within the model during training.
-   The most well-known example is 1-Nearest Neighbor, which essentially asks:   *“What’s label on the closest thing I’ve seen before?”*.
+    - The most well-known example is 1-Nearest Neighbor, which essentially asks:   *“What’s label on the closest thing I’ve seen before?”*.
-   Other examples include:
-    - k-Nearest Neighbours (KNN).
-    - Case-based reasoning.
-    - Self Organising Map (SOM).
-     - Learning Vector Quantization (LVQ).
-     - Locally Weighted Learning (LWL).
+    - Other examples (and their common acronyms) include: k-Nearest Neighbours (KNN); Case-based reasoning (CBR); Self Organising Maps (SOM); Learning Vector       Quantization (LVQ) and Locally Weighted Learning (LWL).

  -  *Kernel Models*  transform input records into a space defined by stored 'kernels', where the prediction task is easier.
    These kernels are usually usual defined via stored members of the training set.
-   Examples include:
-    - Support Vector Classifiers
-    - Support Vector Regressors.
-    - Radial Basis Function Networks.
+    - Examples include: Radial Basis Function Networks (RBFN) and Support Vector Machines  such as Support Vector Classifiers and  Support Vector Regressors.

+<!--
 > [!TIP]
 > *Check the model file size.
 Models that contain data are often large or very large.*

-<!--

 > [!NOTE]
 > *It is important to note that almost all Machine Learning Algorithms can be trained to create classification or regression models.*